Home » Fall/Winter » Cinnamon Scones

 2. Line a baking sheet with parchment paper and set aside.

-3. In a large bowl, whisk together flour, sugar, baking powder, and baking soda.
+3. In a large bowl, combine flour, sugar, baking powder, and baking soda, whisk together.

 4. Add butter to flour mixture.
 Using a pastry cutter, cut butter into flour mixture until it resembles coarse crumbs.